BlockhostOfficial/ddos-prot-mc-servers/README.md

 # DDoS Protection for your Minecraft Server / Network!

-This guide is for those who need to protect their home server from DDoSes or Hetzner/OVH ddos protection is not good enough for you.
-If I'm wrong about something or something is missing, contact me on discord.
+This guide is for those who need to protect their home/vps/dedicated/shared server from DDoSes.
+If I'm wrong about something or something is missing, contact me on discord - qbasty#0001.

-### Europe
+# Europe
 - [TCPShield](https://tcpshield.com) - The most popular DDoS Protection for minecraft servers.
 TCPShield's servers are in France and Germany.
 Here is a table comparing all the plans quickly:

 | Plan  | Price  | Bandwidth Limit  | Bedrock Support (UDP)  | Networks (How many different servers)  | Domains  |